 With a few key characteristics and enough whales within view to make comparisons, you can begin to figure out who’s who among Shedd’s eight belugas and even get some insights into their social relationships.

 Aurek is the biggest beluga.
 In fact, he's the biggest animal at the aquarium.
-Born in 2003, the 14-foot, 2,100-pound whale arrived at Shedd from Georgia Aquarium in September 2017.
-Between his size and a distinctive gray smudge across the top of his head, just behind his blowhole, he should be easy to spot.
+Born in 2003, the 14-foot, 2,100-pound whale arrived at Shedd in September 2017.
+Between his size and a distinctive gray smudge across the top of his head, just in front of his blowhole, he should be easy to spot.
 Or hear.
 Aurek has a wide range of vocalizations, including what can only be described as a donkey bray.
-He also produces a roar that sounds ominous but only signifies that he apparently likes to vocalize.
+He's very engaged in training sessions, especially with fast-paced and energetic interactions.
+You may hear him offer squeals and other vocalizations after getting positive reinforcement for a job well done.

-Beethoven is the second largest.
+Beethoven is the oldest adult male and the second largest.
 At 14 feet and 1,800 pounds, he is still standout big.
 He’s also the snowy whitest of the whales, with just a few gray dots and dashes splashed along his sides like Morse code.
 He was born in 1992.

-Long-time members and friends of the aquarium might remember “little” Naya, who was 3 years old and weighed about 700 pounds when she arrived at Shedd in 1992.
-She is the largest female now, and third-largest beluga, at 12 feet 3 inches and 1,600 pounds.
+Naya (NYE-ah) was 3 years old and weighed about 700 pounds when she arrived at Shedd in 1992.
+Now she is the largest female and third-largest beluga, at 12 feet 3 inches and 1,600 pounds.
 She has rippling rolls of extra blubber, called rails, running the length of her sides, making her easy to identify either underwater or from the coastal walkway.

-Naya (NYE-ah) is one of several belugas at Shedd whose names come from the language of the Inuit, the indigenous people of the Canadian Arctic, where belugas are most populous.
+Naya is one of several belugas at Shedd whose name comes from the language of the Inuit, the indigenous people of the Canadian Arctic, where belugas are most populous.
 Her name means “little sister of a male.”

 Kimalu (KEE-mah-LOO), whose name means “something or someone special” in the Inuit language, was born at Shedd on Aug.
 27, 2012.
-She has dimples on her back, which is how the trainers identify her.
+Trainers' tip: Look for the dimples on her back.
 Another defining field mark is her light gray skin.
 Calves are medium to dark gray at birth, and their skin lightens as they mature.
-At 10 feet 2 inches, she’s the smallest of the belugas—except for mom Mauyak's new calf—but, similar to a teenager, she's experiencing a growth spurt.
+At 10 feet 2 inches, she’s the smallest of the belugas—except for mom Mauyak's new calf—but she's still growing, often in spurts.
+She's growing up in other ways too.
+When she was introduced to her new little brother, Annik, she quickly paired up with him, practicing skills like allowing him to slipstream with her.
+When she's not with the calf, look for her with Aurek.

 “Kimalu really engages with new training.
 She’s also very social, being a young animal.
-In the last year and a half, since being weaned, she has become more independent.
-She’s finding a new space within the social hierarchy of the group.”Angie Soliai, marine mammals trainer
+In the last couple of years, she has become more independent.
+And she’s finding her place within the social hierarchy of the group.”Angie Soliai, marine mammals trainer

-Mauyak, who is Kimalu’s mother, has been at Shedd since 1997.
+Mauyak, who is Kimalu’s and Annik's mother, came to Shedd in 1997, when she was 16.
 Her name, pronounced MY-ack, means “soft snow” in the Inuit language.
-Mauyak, 36, is mid-sized among the belugas: 11 feet long and 1,500 pounds.
+Mauyak is mid-sized among the belugas: 11 feet long and 1,500 pounds.
 Gray streaks along her off-white sides make her easier to identify.

 Kayavak was born at Shedd on Aug.
 3, 1999, making her the first beluga calf Chicagoans had the privilege of watching grow up.
 Today she is the third-oldest female in the beluga group.
 Another mid-sized whale, she is 11 feet 10 inches and 1,400 pounds.
 Look for the small white swoosh on her pale gray back between her blowhole and dorsal ridge.